jonas089/casper-nft-sandbox-demo/README.md

 - use of a deprecated react feature ( ReactDOM )
 - re-fresh of page is required after unlocking / connecting the signer
 - app does not detect a locked signer ( yet ) -> make sure the signer is unlocked and re-fresh if stuck on loading...
+- no error visualized when accidentally using account-hash instead of public key with "transfer"

 # The NFT Contract (CEP-78)
 For this demo, the modalities of the NFT standard have been hardcoded and represent a digital NFT, whose metadata can not be modified. \